Bezos' snack, room ratings and 'the net': Key online moments from tech hearing

 U.S. Representative James Sensenbrenner’s repeated use of the phrase “the net” was also mocked online for being outdated, with watchers posting about the 1995 action thriller of the same name starring Sandra Bullock and sharing GIFs of retro computer icons and dial-up internet.

-The Wisconsin Republican also grilled Facebook’s CEO on Twitter Inc’s (TWTR.N) decision to restrict Donald Trump Jr’s account from tweeting for 12 hours this week after he violated its rules on coronavirus misinformation.
+The Wisconsin Republican also grilled Facebook’s CEO on Twitter Inc’s decision to restrict Donald Trump Jr’s account from tweeting for 12 hours this week after he violated its rules on coronarvirus misinformation.

 “I think what you might be referring to happened on Twitter, so it’s hard for me to speak to that,” said Zuckerberg.